gmBlahaj/Worldbox-Rewind/README.md

 ## ✅ Requirements

 * Python 3.8 or newer
-* [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) installed and in your system PATH
+* [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) installed and in your system PATH (SteamCMD comes packaged with the Windows version, other Operating Systems still need to install it!)

 </br>